lndecastro/Foundations_of_AI/book/Unit_04_Machine_Learning_Paradigms.md

 ### Reading What You Just Produced

 The **Adjusted Rand Index (ARI)** measures how well two groupings agree, corrected for chance.
 It runs from 0 (no better than random) to 1 (identical).
-You should see roughly **0.90** — K-Means recovered the three cultivars almost exactly **without ever being told they existed**.
+You should see roughly **0.90**; K-Means recovered the three cultivars almost exactly **without ever being told they existed**.

 Note carefully what did *not* happen.
 K-Means did not learn that these are wines, that there are three cultivars, or that cultivar is the interesting variable.
 It found three dense blobs.
 That those blobs correspond to something a botanist cares about is a fact about the world, not an achievement of the algorithm.
 Run the same code on data where the dense blobs correspond to nothing meaningful and you will get three equally confident clusters of nonsense.

 **Try changing it:**

 1. Set `n_clusters=5`.
-K-Means will happily produce five clusters.
+K-Means will produce five clusters.
 What does that tell you about whether the algorithm "knows" how many groups exist?
 2. Remove the `StandardScaler` line and pass raw `X` to K-Means.
 Accuracy collapses.
 Why does scaling matter for distance-based methods but not for the decision tree?
 3. Change `random_state` on `KMeans`.
 How stable is the result?
 What would you have to do before reporting a clustering to a stakeholder?

 ## ⚙️ Hands-On: Watching Overfitting Happen

 Unit 3 mentioned overfitting.
 Here you produce it deliberately.
-We add thirty columns of pure random noise to the wine data — features that carry no information whatsoever — and then let the tree grow deeper and deeper.
+We add thirty columns of pure random noise to the wine data (features that carry no information whatsoever) and then let the tree grow deeper and deeper.

 ```python
 import numpy as np